MariolaH/my-pseudocode/pseudocode.md

 ```

-- The recipe was curated by a local Chef.
+- This recipe was curated by a local Chef.

-- The dish features spicy and umami notes.
+- This dish features spicy and umami notes.

 - It can be prepared with any type of protein but the chef recommends shrimp.